-When more issues (or identities) concern the voters, a voting-tally rule keeps its character.1
+When more issues (or identities) concern the voters, a voting-tally rule keeps its character.

 Here we see voters choosing positions spread over two issue dimensions: left to right plus up and down.
-A person's position on one dimension is little help for predicting their position on the other one.
+A person's position on one dimension is little help for predicting his or her position on the other one.